nilenso/planet-nilenso/source/_posts/2013-09-10-android-native-mvp.markdown

 - [Mockito](https://code.google.com/p/mockito)
 - [FEST](http://fest.easytesting.org/)

 Maven dictated the basic skeleton to work out from.
-If you are not aware of dependency injection, do checkout an [earlier post by us on RoboGuice](http://planet.nilenso.com/blog/2013/07/10/using-roboguice-to-inject-views-into-a-pojo/).
+If you are not aware of dependency injection, do check out an [earlier post by us on RoboGuice](http://planet.nilenso.com/blog/2013/07/10/using-roboguice-to-inject-views-into-a-pojo/).
 We used [Android Async Http library](https://github.com/loopj/android-async-http) to deal with servicing network requests.

 Once we had the project setup sorted out, we ventured into getting out a basic login screen.